fandango-fuzzer/fandango/docs/Binary.md

 ```

 The relationship between `<length>` and `<content>` can again be expressed using a constraint.
-We assume that `<length>` comes as a two-byte (16-bit) unsigned integer with _little-endian_ encoding - that is, the low byte comes first, and the high byte follows.
+Let us assume that `<length>` comes as a two-byte (16-bit) unsigned integer with _little-endian_ encoding - that is, the low byte comes first, and the high byte follows.
 The value 258 (hexadecimal `0x0102`) would thus be represented as the two bytes `\x02` and `\x01`.

 We can define a function `uint16()` that takes an integer and converts it to a two-byte string according to these rules: